merokudao/dApp-sdk/examples/Onmeta/README.md

 # Onmeta

-[Onmeta](https://www.onmeta.in/) provides the underlying infrastructure that allows DeFi companies, Web3 Gaming companies, NFT marketplaces & other Dapps to allow their end users to exchange fiat currency for crypto tokens and crypto tokens for fiat currency.
+[Onmeta](https://www.onmeta.in/) provides the underlying infrastructure that allows Crypto wallets, Web3 Gaming platforms, Defi Platforms,  NFT marketplaces & other Dapps to allow their end users to exchange fiat currency for crypto tokens and crypto tokens for fiat currency.

 ## Product Overview

 Onmeta provides quickest on and off ramp solutions (Widget/API integration) to web3 dapps to help them improve their user experience and accelerate their adoption by mainstream users.
 Onmeta aims to become a fully interoperable solution which supports all major fiat currencies as well as all tokens across all major blockchains.
-Currently, focussed on emerging markets like India & SEA, Onmeta is the only service provider supporting INR fiat on and off ramp.
-It supports 5000+ tokens across Polygon, Ethereum, Arbitrum, Avalanche, Fantom and BNB Smart Chain blockchains with work underway for supporting 25+ blockchains by the end of this year.
-It has 40+ dApps currently using its solution and has processed USD 1M worth of transactions.
+It supports 6000+ tokens across Polygon, Ethereum, Arbitrum, Avalanche, Fantom, ZkEvm, Solana, Optimism and BNB Smart Chain blockchains with work underway for supporting 25+ blockchains by the end of this year.

 We support the following integration methods for our services i.e. both On and Off Ramp.
 1. Widget Integration